 Berlin, with its famed opera, vibrant nightlife, and sites such as the Brandenburg Gate and remnants of the Berlin Wall, is a traveler’s dream.
 However, despite the number of bustling cities, the nation is also famed for its beautiful countryside.
 From the shores of the Caspian Sea to romantic Bavaria, travelers can hike, swim, or ski, depending on the season.

 Many schools in Germany require teachers to possess a Teaching English as a Foreign Language certification.
-A TEFL certification from the University of Toronto’s Faculty of Education OISE can help you become a leading candidate for some of the top teaching jobs in Germany.
+An OISE TEFL Certification from the University of Toronto’s Faculty of Education OISE can help you become a leading candidate for some of the top teaching jobs in Germany.